NormanLo4319/ML-Deployment-Flask-App/README.md

 **If everything goes through, your Flask app should now be living on Heroku server and ready to use!!**

-**Alternatively, if some error messages come up, this is the stage that frustrate most people, which DEBUGGIN!!!**
+**Alternatively, if some error messages come up, this is the stage that frustrate most people, which is DEBUGGING!!!**

 ### Resources: